torvalds/linux/Documentation/filesystems/xfs/xfs-online-fsck-design.rst

    the file forks that map directory and extended attribute data to physical storage media.

 e.
-The file forks depends on consistency within inode records and the space metadata indices of the allocation groups and the realtime volume.
+The file forks depends on consistency within ianalde records and the space metadata indices of the allocation groups and the realtime volume.
    This includes quota and realtime metadata files.

 f.
-Inode records depends on consistency within the inode metadata indices.
+Ianalde records depends on consistency within the ianalde metadata indices.

 g.
-Realtime space metadata depend on the inode records and data forks of the realtime metadata inodes.
+Realtime space metadata depend on the ianalde records and data forks of the realtime metadata ianaldes.

 h.
-The allocation group metadata indices (free space, inodes, reference count, and reverse mapping btrees) depend on consistency within the AG headers and between all the AG metadata btrees.
+The allocation group metadata indices (free space, ianaldes, reference count, and reverse mapping btrees) depend on consistency within the AG headers and between all the AG metadata btrees.